Besides your hook and yarn, a crochet stitch marker is your best buddy and most useful tool!

 Slip the stitch marker into the front loop of the last stitch in the round, close it up, and keep crocheting!

 I know I’m finished with my next round when I’m just above the stitch marker, like this:

 Then I can move the marker and start my next round.
 No confusion!

 A lot of amigurumi are made by crocheting in the round.
 When teaching classes, I’ve noticed that counting rounds is something that gives a lot of crocheters trouble… I mean, who wants to count every stitch?
-I’ll show you how a locking stitch marker can help you in counting rounds.
+I’ll show you how a crochet stitch marker can help you in counting rounds.

 Let’s do a little example.

 I’ve been following my pattern instructions for the first three rounds, and now my pattern says: